a-pasquale/Products.Scrawl/README.txt

     Scrawl is a dirt-simple blog product for Plone.
 It copies the "News Item" content type to create a "Blog Entry" (with a slightly tweaked view template) and adds an alternative view to Smart Folders (blog_view).
-Note that blog_view shows the entire body of each contained blog entry in it, so it's up to the user to limit those results in an intelligent way so that page load doesn't take too long.
+Note that blog_view shows either the description of each contained blog entry (if it exists) or the entire body in it, so it's up to the user to limit those results in an intelligent way so that page loads doesn't take too long.

     Scrawl works in Plone 2.5, 3.0, and possibly in 2.1.